Be a Volunteer On Our Beach

-Frequently, people offer to volunteer with our group.
+Frequently, people offer to join our group us as a volunteer.
 The reality is, we have more willing volunteers than we have sections of beach.
 First time volunteers usually start out as substitutes for the first couple of years.

 For more information on what to look for, see our short volunteer training presentation.